OurRootsOrg/cms-server/README.md

 * Create an AWS account, and choose an AWS region
 * Create a DNS Hosted Zone for the admin domain hosted on AWS Route53
 * Create an Auth0 account
+  * Create an Application, an API, and set the default audience to your API audience in Settings
 * Make the following changes to this software
   * Update OIDC_DOMAIN and OIDC_AUDIENCE in cms-aurora.cf.yaml
     * OIDC_DOMAIN comes from Auth0
-    * OIDC_AUDIENCE can be anything you want; it doesn't even have to exist
+    * OIDC_AUDIENCE also comes from Auth0; it can be anything you want; it doesn't even have to exist
 * Run `make` to build the software
 * Follow the instructions in deploy/awslambda/README.md, replacing app.sbgen-ourroots.com with your admin domain
 * Populate the database tables and the elasticsearch index mapping as described above.